Machrihanish 3rd 2

 Machrihanish Golf Club Review | NCG Top 100s: GB&I Golf Courses

 A plateau in the middle of the 13th fairway is the ideal spot to play your second from, with anything not reaching that flat lie being blind.
-It doesn't get easier, as 14 is the hardest hole on the course, while 15 and 16 are both tough par-3s.
-The 13th - 'Rorke's Drift', measures more than 230 yards from the back tees.
-Machrihanish finishes with scoring opportunities on its last two holes, especially at 18 which is only a 310 yard par-4.
+It doesn't get easier, as 14 is the hardest hole on the course, before you then come to back-to-back par 3s at 15 and 16.
+The former is the shorter of the two at 165 yards from the tips, but the five pot bunkers add to the difficulty of the approach shot.
+The 16th - 'Rorke's Drift' - measures more than 230 yards from the back tees, but at least there is nothing in the way of sand or water to find...

 Where is Machrihanish Golf Club located?